-(a) No ex parte communication with Chambers is permitted,

-even on consent of opposing counsel, except for those limited applications in criminal cases expressly permitted by statute to be made ex parte.
+No ex parte communication with Chambers is permitted, even on consent of opposing counsel, except for those limited applications in criminal cases expressly permitted by statute to be made ex parte or when counsel for a party has not yet entered a notice of appearance.
 Counsel for all affected parties must be on the line whenever a telephone call to Chambers is placed; however, all similarly situated parties may, if they wish, designate a "lead" counsel in advance to represent them on any such call.
-The Judge and/or his clerks are normally available to receive telephone calls between 9:00 a.m. - 1:00 p.m. and 2:00 p.m. -6:00 p.m.
+The Judge and/or his clerks are normally available to receive telephone calls between 9:00 a.m. - 1:00 p.m. and 2:00 p.m. - 6:00 p.m.
 If calling within these hours, counsel need not schedule a telephone call to Chambers in advance.
 Please first provide the docket number of the case when a Chambers staff member answers the telephone.
 If all lines are busy, the call will be transferred to voicemail.
 Any message left on the Chambers voicemail or with Chambers staff must include the docket number of the case and the names and telephone numbers of all participating counsel.